 As the managing editor of WINGS, I designed and launched a communications program to support a network of 20,000 organizations in 40 countries.
 For three years, I worked with leading innovators in global philanthropy and social investment, managed editorial across agencies, continents and work cultures, and engaged in high level discussions with the United Nations, Ford Foundation, and OECD.

-At TechSoup, I led a team of experts to position the forum as a global resource for nonprofits, as well as a content partner for brands like Microsoft, Adobe, Cisco, and Box.
-Later, I designed a consumer portal and led a digital campaign for a national housing initiative, working alongside NYC Council Member Ritchie Torres and others to promote affordable housing in the five boroughs and beyond.
-My work was featured in a communications textbook published by Routledge in 2016 and drew support from the likes of Senator Tammy Baldwin and actor George Takei.
+At TechSoup, I led a team of experts to position the forum as a global resource for the social sector, as well as a content partner for brands like Microsoft, Adobe, Cisco, and Box.
+Later, I designed a consumer portal and led a digital campaign for a national housing initiative, working alongside NYC Council Member Ritchie Torres and others to promote sustainable housing in the five boroughs and beyond.
+My work was featured in a communications textbook published by Routledge in 2016 and drew support from the likes of Senator Tammy Baldwin and “Star Trek” actor George Takei.

-I currently manage editorial for the Digital Impact (DI) portfolio hosted by the Digital Civil Society Lab at Stanford PACS.
-Funded by the Bill & Melinda Gates Foundation, Liquidnet, and Knight Foundation, DI works to improve digital culture and infrastructure by helping professionals to handle data safely, ethically, and effectively.
+Now, I’m managing editorial for the Digital Impact portfolio hosted by the Digital Civil Society Lab at Stanford PACS.
+Led by Lucy Bernholz and supported by the Bill & Melinda Gates Foundation, Liquidnet, and Knight Foundation, Digital Impact improves digital culture and infrastructure by advocating the safe, ethical, and effective use of data.

-I’m also exploring a framework for distributed social networking with remote work culture at the core.
-Based on my 2015 talk at the International Conference on Social Media for Good, Urban Molecule asks how we can use social technology to improve our cities.
-The Urban Molecule podcast (coming in 2018) will explore cities, data, social tech, and organizational culture through a “future of work” lens.
+I’m also exploring how a decentralized workforce can use social technologies to improve cities.
+Continuing my 2015 talk at the International Conference on Social Media for Good, The Urban Molecule podcast (coming soon) will look at cities, social tech, and organizational culture through a remote work lens.